The Final UAS Rule Is Coming!

 That logjam may be about to break.
-It appears the final remote identification rule will be published before the end of this year and, presumably, the final rules for flight over persons and night operations will be released simultaneously.
+The FAA is on track to release the UAS Remote Identification rule before the end of the year.
+The rule recently began its last important step before release and is undergoing its final review at the Office of Information and Regulatory Affairs.
+Presumably, the final rules for flight over persons and night operations will be released simultaneously.
 What will these final rules look like?

 Join Fox Aviation Practice Co-Chair Mark Dombroff and Partner Mark McKinnon for a complimentary webinar comparing the draft and final rules and providing a detailed summary of how these new rules will shake up the industry.

 - How do the final rules differ from the proposed rules?